rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> Every acre of American crops harvested contains 100 pounds of insects.
+> A dragonfly has a lifespan of 24 hours.

 [Source](http://www.djtech.net/humor/useless_facts.htm)